kids encyclopedia robot

 Personal life

-Nyong'o lives in the New York City borough of Brooklyn.
+Nyong'o lives in Los Angeles, having moved there from Brooklyn in June 2023 after the COVID-19 pandemic.
 She is a fluent speaker of English, Spanish, Luo, and Swahili.
+Nyong'o is agnostic.
 On 27 February 2014, at the Essence Black Women in Hollywood luncheon in Beverly Hills, she delivered a speech on the beauty of Black women and opened up about the insecurities she had as a teenager.
 She said her views changed when she saw South Sudanese model Alek Wek become successful.

 In 2014, the National Trust for Historic Preservation recruited Nyong'o in an effort to oppose development, including a new minor league baseball stadium, in the Shockoe Bottom area of Richmond, Virginia.
 The historic neighbourhood, one of Richmond's oldest, was the site of major slave-trading before the American Civil War.
 On 19 October 2014, Nyong'o sent a letter to Richmond Mayor Dwight C. Jones, which she posted on social media, asking him to withdraw support for the development proposal.
 She later lent her voice in Conservation International's Nature Is Speaking campaign as the flower.